Paqmind/starter/README.md

 # webpack/react-starter

-**Working copy to rebuild paqmind.react-starter.
-Do not use!**
+Aimed to be simplified version of original [webpack.react-starter](https://github.com/webpack/react-starter).

+Differences:
+* pure declarative configs, much more clear subjectively
+* react-hot-loader is dev default
+* Nodemon as dev server instance
+* different file/folder names and structure
+* LESS is kept, SASS / Stylus are removed, though can be easily added
+* mentions of CoffeeScript are removed ;)
+* SourceMaps are enabled by default
+* a lot of minor changes across documentation etc.
+* ES6 syntax everywhere (including webpack configs)
+* all config options are commented and linked to corresp.
+Webpack documentation section

+---

-Starter template for react and webpack.
+Starter template for React and Webpack.

 ## Features

-* Compilation with webpack
+* Compilation with Webpack
-* React and jsx
+* React and JSX
-* react-router
+* React-Router
-* Stylesheets can be CSS, LESS, SASS, Stylus or mixed
+* Stylesheets can be CSS, LESS or mixed
 * Embedded resources like images or fonts use DataUrls if appropriate
 * A simple flag loads a react component (and dependencies) on demand.
 * Development
-  * Development server
-  * Optionally Hot Module Replacement development server (LiveReload for Stylesheets and React components enabled)
+  * Hot Module Replacement development server (LiveReload for Stylesheets and React components enabled)
-  * Uses SourceUrl for performance, but you may switch to SourceMaps easily
+  * SourceMaps
 * Production
   * Server example for prerendering for React components
   * Initial data inlined in page